About Me Button

 My friend's father had a small portable layout about 3' x 4' that folded up like a suitcase.
 It was OLD at that time.
 There was Mantua Metals photos on the lid.
 It was a portable display layout possibly for promotion for Mantua Metals.

-Explorer Group 151 Pitman NJ
+Explorer Group Pitman NJ

 One of the other kids - Don Miller - was real big on Tyco.
 He had a A B B A set of Sante Fe F units he put 2 power trucks in each, and weighted the hell of them.
 They weighed a ton.
 It got to be a goof when he came to run because we mostly moved on to Athearn by then.
 A little friendly competition was on.....
-The club layout was open grid, mostly a big loop with a folded over under in a big 8 feet tall mountain and a hidden staging yard.
-If a train was going to stall it was in one curved spot coming out of this mountain.
+The club layout was open grid about 24 feet square, mostly a big loop with a folded over and under dogbone in a big 8 feet tall mountain and a hidden staging yard.
+If a train was going to stall it was in one curved hill coming out of this mountain.
 Don had a good size train with his Santa Fe set.
 We all waited till he got to the start of the hill.
 He stalled and was very unhappy.
 I just got my 2 motor Athearn PRR (Yeah RIGHT) DD40.
 I backed it down to the train and took off.

 We were "encouraged" to switch to Kadee couplers or at least cut the bottom pins off the horn hook couplers.
 I wanted to make everything I had Kadee.
-Being 16 without an allowance and having a CHEAP father, getting Kadees were a cherished gift.
+Being 16 without an allowance and having a very CHEAP father, getting Kadees were a cherished gift.

-I have no photos from that time period.
-I do wonder where the train nerds from Explorer Group 151 are ... most of the adults are likely deceased by now.
-There is 1 I am in contact with.
-I am pretty sure I threw out the remaining Tyco I had in the past year or so....
+I do wonder where the train nerds from the Explorer Group are.
+They would all be in their 60s now like me.
+Not kids anymore.
+Most of the adults are very likely deceased by now.
+I am pretty sure I threw out the remaining Tyco out.
+I decided I wanted to be “HO free” in my house.

 The Boxcar That Started A Movement